Adjustment of Status after K-1 Visa: Overview

 Adjustment of Status after K1: Inadmissibility Issues

-Even though you were issued a K1 visa and you are married to a United States citizen, you may be inadmissible, under U.S. immigration law because of certain life events.
-If so, this means that you are unable to get a green card.
-Generally, some examples of issues that may prevent you from adjusting status are, your criminal history, your intentions to engage in unlawful activity in the U.S., relying on the U.S. government for public assistance such as food stamps and welfare benefits to meet your basic needs, if you entered the U.S. illegally at any time in your life, or if you were previously deported from the United States.
-Also, if you plan to practice polygamy, which is having more than one wife or husband at the same time, then you will not be able to get approval for adjustment of status after K1.
+Even though you received a K1 visa, this does not mean that you will get a green card.
+You still need to prove that you are admissible.
+Generally, some examples of issues that may prevent you from adjusting your status are health issues, illegal U.S. entries, criminal history or your intentions to engage in unlawful activity.
+Additionally, if you rely on the U.S. government for public assistance such as food stamps and welfare benefits, your adjustment of status application may be denied.
+Also, if you plan to practice polygamy, then you will not be able to get approval for adjustment of status after K1.

 Adjustment of Status After K1: Medical Examination

-Explicitly, U.S. immigration law requires a medical examination as part of your adjustment of status application.
-Further, you may have taken this examination in your home country and you do not need to repeat it, if you file your I-485 Adjustment of Status application, within one year of your arrival to the U.S.
+U.S. immigration law requires a medical examination as part of your adjustment of status application.
+Further, you may have taken this examination in your home country.
+You do not need to repeat it, if you file your I-485 application, within one year of your arrival to the U.S.

 What Happens During the Medical Examination?

-Generally, as part of the medical examination, a qualified immigration doctor will check whether your immunizations are up to date.
-Moreover, take your immunization record from your home country, with you to the doctor’s appointment, to help you save on fees for vaccinations because your doctor will not have to repeat injections that you got previously.
+As part of the medical examination, a qualified immigration doctor will check if your immunizations are up to date.
+Bring your immunization record from your home country to the appointment to help reduce vaccination fees by avoiding unnecessary repeat injections.

 In essence, if you have any of the diseases or other inadmissibility issues mentioned before, in some cases, all is not lost.
 All things considered, you may qualify for an I-601 waiver to forgive you for problems with your application.